willem640/HueLights/CONTRIBUTING.md

 ## Adding a new light integration
 The first step is to create a new JavaScript file defining your integration.
-A light integration should provide an update function according to the following schema:
+A light integration should provide an update function like this one:
 ```js
 // yourIntegration.js
 getYourIntegrationData(pluginData, completionHandler) {